about us

 After achieving his necessary licensing Bob jumped into the family business with two feet.

-All three are Ohio licensed Funeral Directors/Embalmers.
+The son’s, Ernest and Bob, are Ohio licensed Funeral Directors/Embalmers.